rekalogika/rekalogika-docs/docs/mapper/02-object/04-lazy-loading.md

 ### Other Ways of Disabling Lazy-Loading

-* Currently, if the target is `final`, then it will not use a proxy.
-But in future versions of PHP, final objects might be finally allowed to be proxied.
 * You can instantiate manually, and pass the object as the mapper's target.
-* You can decorate `ProxyGeneratorInterface`, and throw `ProxyNotSupportedException` if it asks for your specific class.
-Read `DoctrineProxyGenerator` for an example.
+* You can decorate `ProxyFactoryInterface`, and throw `ProxyNotSupportedException` if it asks for your specific class.
+Read `DoctrineProxyFactory` for an example.